chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/flow-around-particle-sharp/flow-around-particle-sharp.rst

 As shown in the previous figure, the flow around the particle is modelled using a prismatic channel which size depends on the size of the particle.
 In this case, we consider a particle with a diameter of :math:`D = 1`, therefore we have :math:`L = 2`.
 The domain, of size :math:`32 L \times 16 L \times 16 L`, was found to produce results independant of domain sizes with a low computational cost.

 The mesh is first defined coarsely away from the particle with elements of size :math:`L \times L \times L`.
-The particle is positionned at :math:`3/8` of the domain length avoid boundary interactions and allow the flow to develop both behind and in front of the particle.
+The particle is positionned at :math:`3/8` of the domain length to avoid boundary interactions and allow the flow to develop both behind and in front of the particle.
 We then make use of a ``box refinement`` to refine the mesh around the particle and properly evaluate the velocity field with elements of size :math:`1/4 D \times 1/4 D \times 1/4 D`.

 .. code-block:: text